wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 2.0.0 =
+Major version release for WordPress.org submission with improved documentation and clarification about plugin functionality.

 = 1.6.28 =
 Improved asset documentation and clarified that `-rtl` suffix is for Right-to-Left languages, not dark mode.